NTKHarry/MediaEval2025_NewsImage/README.md

 The image format must be PNG, with target dimensions of 460x260 pixels (landscape orientation).
 This applies to both generated and retrieved images.
 If you generate the images with tools like ComfyUI and you edit them afterwards (e.g., for cropping), make sure the workflow **remains** embedded.

+Note on using original article images:
+The final evaluation will make use of the dataset shared with participants.
+Therefore, the original images for all articles are known.
+It is not forbidden to leverage them for creating the retrieval/generation pipeline.
+However, in our [previous study](https://ceur-ws.org/Vol-3658/paper8.pdf), we found that the original images often have a lower image fit than retrieved or generated ones.
+And it is this image fit that will decide the winner in the final evaluation event.
+Being able to retrieve the original image or generate something that looks similar is not relevant.

 ## Working Notes Paper